mdegree-nedas/ISRLAB-rcp/docs/getting_started/getting_started_with_examples.md

 ## Inspect Redis traffic
-- We assume that you have already a second terminal opened in the same machine that runs the ROS part
+- we assume that you have already a second terminal opened in the same machine that runs the ROS part
 ```console
 user@host:~$ docker exec -it redis redis-cli monitor
 ```